Drewster727/sabnzbd-postprocess-videos/README.md

 Post-processing videos and related files to provide you with a cleaner end-result

 ## This post-processing script does the following
+* Flattens the contents
+ * Sometimes people embed video and other file types in a crazy folder structure, first we flatten this out so we can process everything
 * Removes files smaller than 60MB
 * Attempts to fix obfuscated video file names
  * Only works with downloads that contain a single video file, i.e. it won't work with TV seasons or multi-part movies